leoantony72/Notes/Operating System/Module 3.md

 Let us consider a system of n processesܲ  P0,P1,P2,....P(n-1) sharing at least a shared data item among them.
 Each of the processes has a critical section where the process accesses or modifies data that is shared with at least another process.
 As already discussed, no two processes should be allowed to access the CS at the same time.
 Any process that wants to access a CS must make a request to enter the CS.
 If there is no other process executing the CS, the requesting process will be allowed to enter the CS, otherwise it needs to wait.
 The section of code where the request is made, and the process is granted permission or needs to wait is called an entry section.
 Every CS will be preceded by an entry section.
 Similarly, when the execution of a CS is done by a process, some bookkeeping jobs need to be done, so that other processes waiting for permission to enter the CS, can enter in their CS.
 This portion of code where book-keeping work is done just after a CS is called an exit section.
 Every CS will be followed by an exit section.
 Other portions of the code in each of the processes are called the remainder section.

 Any good solution to the critical section problem must have three following properties:
-- Mutual Exclusion: One  and only one process is allowed to execute in a critical section corresponding to a shared data object at any time.
+- **Mutual Exclusion**: One  and only one process is allowed to execute in a critical section corresponding to a shared data object at any time.
 In other words, access to the CS is done mutually exclusively.
 This is also known as the safety property
-- Progress: If no process is executing in a CS, but some other process(es) want(s) to enter the CS, then the processes which are not in the remainder section (that means processes in either entry or exit or critical sections) will decide which process can enter in the CS next.
+- **Progress**: If no process is executing in a CS, but some other process(es) want(s) to enter the CS, then the processes which are not in the remainder section (that means processes in either entry or exit or critical sections) will decide which process can enter in the CS next.
 Also, this decision must be taken within a bounded time.
 This is also known as finite arbitration or liveness property.
-- Bounded Wait: Once a process has made a request to enter a critical section, there must be a limit or bound on how many times other processes can be allowed to enter the CS before the requesting process is granted access to enter the CS.
+- **Bounded Wait**: Once a process has made a request to enter a critical section, there must be a limit or bound on how many times other processes can be allowed to enter the CS before the requesting process is granted access to enter the CS.
 This is also called the property of starvation freedom

 ## 4.Mutex-Locks
 ---